brave/brave-browser/CONTRIBUTING.md

 * Run the tests by running `npm run test brave_unit_tests` and `npm run test brave_browser_tests`
 * JavaScript unit tests can be ran from the `src/brave` directory using `npm run test-unit`

+### Keeping your fork up to sync
+- Both `brave-browser` and `brave-core` clone themselves with the remote `origin` being upstream, so you can update either using `git pull`.
+- Once `origin` is fetched, you can rebase your `master` branch against `origin/master`
+    ```sh
+    git fetch origin
+    git fetch bsclifton
+    git checkout -b fork_master bsclifton/master
+    git rebase origin/master
+    git push bsclifton fork_master:master
+    ```

+An easier strategy might be to keep `origin` in sync and then create branches based on that (and push those to your fork).

 ### Pull requests
 After the changes are made in your branch, you're ready to submit a patch.
 Patches on GitHub are submitted in the format of a pull request.